GiantSteps/house-harmonic-filler/README.md

 #####Bass

+The program also generates a simple bass line based on the chord progressions and the harmonic rhythm proposed.
+Up to now, the bass only uses the root of the chords analysed.
+However, you can play with a few parameters:

 <p align="center">
   <img src="/doc/img-bass.png"/>
 </p>

+- The *density* changes the number of events per loop.
+- The *duration* is similar to the legato control described above.
+It changes the duration of the notes in the bass line.
+- The *accents* parameter creates different accentuations (midi velocity) depending on the position of the note in the beat structure.
+- The *octave* control lets you choose among three different octaves to play be bass line.
+- - *mute* and *volume* controls mute and set the volume of this layer.

 #####Transport and Storage
 The *TRANSPORT* section offers basic transport options.
 Besides *playing* and setting the *tempo* of the loop, this is the section where you set the main behaviour of the program: